UW-HARVEST/Hayroll/README-pioneer.md

 Pioneer represents this program by an Abstract Syntax Tree (AST).
 An AST node either stands for a preprocessor directive, or is a `c_tokens` node, meaning a contiguous set of non-preprocessor lines, represented as an unstructured list of C tokens.
 Pioneer contains a `tree-sitter-c_preproc` grammar to parse this AST.

 For simplicity, this document ignores `#include` directives, assuming they have been inlined -- an entire compilation unit is a single AST.

-TODO: Briefly, what is the behavior of the implementation?
-(You don't have to give implementation details here, just the user perspective.)
+The underlying implementation maintains a data structure that acts as a portal between `#include` and root nodes in different ASTs, in order to achieve that single-AST abstraction.

 A **Program Point** is the beginning of a preprocessor line.
 Program Points are represented using AST nodes, meaning the line start of that AST node.